HakaiInstitute/hakai-api-client-py/CONTRIBUTING.md

 ## Configuration

-### UV
+### uv

-This project uses [UV](https://github.com/astral-sh/uv) for dependency management and package installation.
-Install UV using the instructions on their website before continuing.
+This project uses [uv](https://github.com/astral-sh/uv) for dependency management and package installation.
+Install `uv` using the instructions on their website before continuing.

 To set up an environment for development, clone this repository and run the following commands from the root directory of the repository: